dimaklkn/dimaklkn/README.md

 - 👋 Hi, I’m @dimaklkn
-- 👀 I’m interested in javasctipt
-- 🌱 I’m currently learning javasctipt
-- 💞️ I’m looking to collaborate on ...
+- 👀 Looking for job (React, js, html, css etc.)
-- 📫 How to reach me:
+- 📫 How to reach me: dmtrklkn@gmail.com

 <!---
 dimaklkn/dimaklkn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.